Office of the Registrar

 Requirements for the Modified Major in Classical Languages and Literatures

-• Any five courses in Greek and/or Latin numbered 10 or higher (excluding Greek 11).
+• Any five courses in Greek and/or Latin numbered 10 or higher.
 These courses enhance students' knowledge of the corpus of ancient Greek and Latin texts, familiarize them with advanced methodologies of literary analysis, and build their research skills.

 • One course selected from CLST 2-5, 10.x; Philosophy 11.
 This course helps establish a general knowledge of languages, literature, and systems of thought in ancient Greece and Rome and introduces students to the methodologies used in studying that subject matter.